SUICIDE PREVENTION, SUBSTANCE ABUSE AND MENTAL HEALTH RESOURCES

 - Pathways Alcohol & Drug Treatment & Recovery Services — Pathways to a Better Life is a dual diagnosis treatment facility that provides individualized care without judgement to those affected by the disease of addiction.
 It integrates mental health treatment at the same time as addiction treatment.
 There are 8 programs to choose from and family members are encouraged to participate.
 Make the call today: 920-894-1374.
 Pathways is located at 530 State Road 67, Kiel, WI 53042

 - NAMI Manitowoc (National Alliance on Mental Illness) — Mental health services does not just refer to medication or therapy but also to case management services, treatment teams, residential treatment, supported employment, supportive housing, peer support and more.
-Follow this link for mental health crisis & other services in Manitowoc County.
+Follow the link for mental health crisis & other services in Manitowoc County.

 - Prevent Suicide Wisconsin/Manitowoc County — Join one of two groups IF you have lost a loved one, whether a family member, friend or colleague.
 Our goal is to raise awareness, offer support and to end suicide.
 Contact: 920-901-0779.
 Crisis line: 920-683-4230 or 888-552-6642 after hours.